klkanchi/week1Challenge/README.md

 ### Challenges and Difficulties Encountered

+Had some difficulty understanding the dataset and the various attributes.
+Little bit morr introduction to the dataset would be more helpful to solve the assignment.

 ## Results:

 - What are the two conclusions you can draw about the Outcomes Based on Launch Date?